SophieHsu/2d-robot-worker-pomdp/README.md

 \code snippet of the worker's mdp

+### Worker adaptiveness design

+The goal is to illustrate the influence of the robot's presents can influence the worker's choice of next step.
+This is a more realistic demonstration that includes the coupled influence of action choices between the robots and humans.
+The adaptiveness design in this project can be a projection of human preferences that are usually unobservable (can only be interpreted through inference of observable traits).

+We will assume that adaptiveness can be divided into 5 levels.
+The higher the level is, the more possibility that worker adapts its trajector according to the robot's status.
+Additionally, the worker only adapts when seen the robot as a threat to safety, in other words, only when the robot is within a certain distance and possibilly will collide with the worker.
+The details of the condition can be seen in the function adaptiveWorkerModel().

-It is advised that the worker should be able to reach the goal with multiple different trajectories.
+Note: It is advised that the worker should be able to reach the goal with multiple different trajectories.
 Therefore, the trajectory generating code can be altered to be more realistic.